 Perhaps one of the most common questions people getting into metal tend to ask is whether there is such a thing as a guitar amp designed specifically for metal.
 And it’s a good question!

 Technically any decent amp should be able to deliver the goods, but – as you will have seen on our chart above – there are some amps that excel at metal.

 These amps share some traits.
 For example, the amount of gain on offer.
 Highly-saturated overdriven tones, chunky rhythms and searing hot leads define the metal genre, so a good metal amp will be able to offer the most aggressive, face-melting distortion you can imagine, while still remaining clear, punchy and articulate.

-While you can play metal on some good all-rounders, that also catering for a wide range of styles (i.e. clean, vintage, blues), these amps rarely offer the extreme metal sounds a dedicated metalhead would need – especially if it’s not a modelling amp.
+While you can play metal on some good all-rounders (that may also perform well for blues and jazz styles), these amps rarely offer the extreme metal sounds a dedicated metalhead would need.

 Of course, the age-old debate over tube amps and solid-state amps extends into the world of metal.
 While the difference between the two is far less noticeable in this genre, that doesn’t mean it’s non-existent.

 The majority of amps in our chart are tube amplifiers, which suggest tubes deliver a pretty great metal tone.
 This is true as they deliver a rich and full overdrive that sounds warm and natural and is very responsive to your playing style, while still being able to go insanely heavy.
 If you have the money and experience, a tube amp is well worth exploring.